 This is a lot to swallow at once.
-Let's go one step at a time
+Let's go one step at a time a time a solution of the state of

-- The bibliography databases are plain text files - You can create them with TeXworks (or any plain text editor): - File > New - Enter the bibliography information (bellow) - File > Save as ... - In the Save dialogue box make sure - 1 to save in the same folder as you LaTeX document - 2 to choose BibTeX databases (\.bib) from the Files of Type: drop-down menu. - Continue adding entries to your database, as needed (simply "Save" now)
+- The bibliography databases are plain text files - You can create them with TeXworks (or any plain text editor): - File > New - Enter the bibliography information (bellow) - File > Save as ... - In the Save dialogue box make sure - It to save in the same folder as you LaTeX document - Output: Out

+• Continue adding entries to your database, as needed (simply "Save" now)